voidshard/gedConvert/README.md

   -h, --help            show this help message and exit -i INPUT, --input INPUT
+                        Input .ged file [required]
+  -r, --replace         Remove data in output files (if any) rather than
+                        append.
+WARNING: DESTROYS DATA.
-                        Input .ged file [required] --to-print            Print data to shell [default if no converter selected] --to-familyCsv TO_FAMILYCSV
+  --to-print            Print data to shell [default if no converter selected] --to-familyCsv TO_FAMILYCSV
                         Output file path for family csv data (created if